 The country has developed rail network with over than 5000 km of railroad track.
 It is very convenient, well organized and reaches almost every part of Switzerland.
 The major train company is called Swiss Federal Railways also known as SBB in German, SFF in French, and FFS in Italian.
 It is important to note that you cannot buy a ticket on the train.
 It has to be purchased before boarding.
 If you don’t have the ticket you will have to pay a steep fine.

 There are two types of tickets the first and second class.
 Different options are available for you depending on your needs.
 You can buy a single short journey ticket which is usually only valid for an hour.
-You can also buy a day pass, weekly pass, monthly pass or a prepaid discount card.
-Together with previously mentioned passes, there are several different types of discount cards you can purchase.
+You can also buy a day pass, weekly pass, monthly pass, or a prepaid discount card.
+Together with the previously mentioned passes, there are several different types of discount cards you can purchase.
 Those are the Swiss Pass, Half-Fare pass, GA pass, and track 7.

 As its name tells it halves the price you have to pay to travel by using the Swiss public transport network.
 It is worth purchasing if you plan to stay in the country for a longer period.
 It can be valid for one, two, or three years.
 The half-fare pass includes all routes of the major rail company, many private and mountain railways, post -busses, ferry and boat crossings.
 You can buy it online or at the train station.
 Make sure to bring a valid passport or identity document as well as a recent photograph.

 This pass is recommended to those who use public transport frequently.
 When you get it, you have unlimited rides on public transport in almost all Switzerland, including some cable cars and funicular mountain railways.
 You can choose between several options.
 Those are annual, monthly and daily.
 You get a discount when renting a car in Switzerland and car-sharing schemes with this pass.